Utility frequency: Frequency and load

 Smaller power systems, not extensively interconnected with many generators and loads, will not maintain frequency with the same degree of accuracy.
 Where system frequency is not tightly regulated during heavy load periods, system operators may allow system frequency to rise during periods of light load to maintain a daily average frequency of acceptable accuracy.
 Portable generators, not connected to a utility system, need not tightly regulate their frequency because typical loads are insensitive to small frequency deviations.

 Load-frequency control

-Load-frequency control (LFC) is a type of integral control that restores the system frequency and power flows to adjacent areas back to their values before a change in load.
-The power transfer between different areas of a system is known as "net tie-line power".

-The general control algorithm for LFC was developed by Nathan Cohn in 1971.
-The algorithm involves defining the term area control error (ACE), which is the sum of the net tie-line power error and the product of the frequency error with a frequency bias constant.
-When the area control error is reduced to zero, the control algorithm has returned the frequency and tie-line power errors to zero.